potamouch/lafd/work/readme.txt

 19 - Tarin is afraid of bees
 20 - Honey recovered
 21 - Ananas recovered
-22 - Link seeks Marine
+22 - Link seeks Marin
-23 - Marine is with Link
+23 - Marin is with Link
 24 - Walrus is awake
 25 - The Sand Snake is killed
 26 - Dungeon 4 key is retrieved